timothydplatt/AI-Dice-Game/README.md

       expected_return += probability * reward
 ```

 Firstly, it's a complex function to translate from mathematical notation to code - it's important to get the operands and order of operations correct - I managed to create both an infinite loop and a poor scoring agent by getting these wrong and it took some trial and error.
-Equally, I initially failed to handle when game_over = true which caused issues as there was no 'next-state'.
+Equally, I initially failed to handle when `game_over` = true which caused issues as there was no 'next-state'.
 The Bellman update calculates an expected return for an action, given a state, by iterating over all of the possible next states for a given state/action, summing up the probability of taking that action by the the product of the reward for taking the action by the discounted expected return of taking that action.
 Or simply put, the Bellman update provides the expected return of taking each action from a state which allows us to determine the optimal action for a given state.

-In terms of how the code works - for each state (𝑠) and for each action (a) we calculate an expected return using the Bellman update; as described above.
-We update our V dictionary wiuth the optimal action and expected value for performing that action for every state.
-We then repeat this process until the difference (i.e. delta Δ) between the values for each state in V no longer change or they change by such a small amount that they are less than the value of theta (θ) i.e. the convergence threshold.
-This is described as V having 'converged' and the result is that V should contain the optimal (or good enough) action and value for every state.
+In terms of how the code works - for each `state` (𝑠) and for each `action` (a) we calculate an `expected_return` using the Bellman update; as described above.
+We update our `V` dictionary wiuth the optimal action and `expected_value` for performing that `action` for every `state`.
+We then repeat this process until the difference (i.e. `delta` Δ) between the values for each state in `V` no longer change or they change by such a small amount that they are less than the value of `theta` (θ) i.e. the convergence threshold.
+This is described as `V` having 'converged' and the result is that `V` should contain the optimal (or good enough) `action` and value for every `state`.

-This means, when an agent is given a state, they can use the action stored in V to perform the optimal action.
-Which allows us to keep our play() function extremely simple:
+This means, when an agent is given a `state`, they can use the `action` stored in `V` to perform the optimal action.
+Which allows us to keep our `play()` function extremely simple:

 ``` python
 def play(self, state):